 Repeat for the additional custom fields you need to mark as Inactive.

-You should only need to perform the data migration and field inactivation procedures once, when you are first setting up the Safety to Clinical Operations Vault Connection.
+You should only need to perform the data migration and field inactivation procedures once when you first set up the Safety-Clinical Operations Vault Connection.

-In order for the Safety to Clinical Operations Vault Connection to work properly, you must add the following fields to the following page layouts.
+In order for the Safety-Clinical Operations Vault Connection to work properly, you must add the following fields to the following object layouts.

 In your Safety Vault:

-• Add the ClinOps State and Protocol Title fields to the Study (study__v) page layout
+• Add the ClinOps State and Protocol Title fields to the Study (study__v) object layout

-• Add the ClinOps State field to the Study Registration (study_registration__v) page layout
+• Add the ClinOps State field to the Study Registration (study_registration__v) object layout

 In your Clinical Operations Vault:

-• Remove the inactive Masking (masking__c), Study Name (study_name__c), and Study Start Date (study_start_date__c) fields from the Study (study__v) page layout
+• Remove the inactive Masking (masking__c), Study Name (study_name__c), and Study Start Date (study_start_date__c) fields from the Study (study__v) object layout

-• Add the standard Masking (masking__v), Study Name (study_name__v), and Study Start Date (study_start_date__v) fields to the Study (study__v) page layout
+• Add the standard Masking (masking__v), Study Name (study_name__v), and Study Start Date (study_start_date__v) fields to the Study (study__v) object layout

 Configuring Reference Lookups